CaoKha/django-tp/docs/en/README.md

+# Warning
+This docs is deprecated.
+Work in progress...

 ## Django setup with Docker
 If you clone this project to your local machine, you can skip to step 2
 ### 1. Installations